Characters / Master of Orion

-- Blue-Skinned Space Babe: The some other races may have a little of the Rubber Forehead Alien thing going on, but Elerians are just funny colored human women.
+- Blue-Skinned Space Babe: Some of the other races may have a little of the Rubber-Forehead Alien thing going on, but Elerians are just funny colored human women.

 - Feudal Future: The other feudal society, like the Sakkra.

 - Mass Hypnosis: Telepathy gives them this power.
 As long as they have at least one cruiser-sized ship in their attacking fleet, they don't even need to invade enemy planets to capture them.
 They can also use ships captured in battle immediately, instead of having to wait until the battle is over like other races.